Political positions of Cory Booker: Afghanistan

-According to Booker's campaign website, he supports scaling down US armed forces in Afghanistan in a responsible and safe manner.
+According to Booker's campaign website, he supports scaling down U.S. Armed Forces in Afghanistan in a responsible and safe manner.
 On June 19, 2019, Booker said: "We need to bring our American troops home.
 We cannot have forever wars in this nation".

 Central America

-In April 2019, Booker was one of thirty-four senators to sign a letter to President Trump encouraging him "to listen to members of your own Administration and reverse a decision that will damage our national security and aggravate conditions inside Central America", asserting that Trump had "consistently expressed a flawed understanding of U.S. foreign assistance" since becoming president and that he was "personally undermining efforts to promote U.S. national security and economic prosperity" through preventing the use of Fiscal Year 2018 national security funding.
+In April 2019, Booker was among 34 senators to sign a letter to President Donald Trump encouraging him "to listen to members of your own Administration and reverse a decision that will damage our national security and aggravate conditions inside Central America", asserting that President Trump had "consistently expressed a flawed understanding of U.S. foreign assistance" since becoming president and that he was "personally undermining efforts to promote U.S. national security and economic prosperity" through preventing the use of Fiscal Year 2018 national security funding.
 The senators argued that foreign assistance to Central American countries created less migration to the U.S., citing the funding's helping to improve conditions in those countries.